codingitforward/fellowship2020/README.md

 **Jessie (Jaspreet) Singh** is a rising senior at the University of Michigan studying Computer Science and Business.
 This summer, he worked at the National Institutes of Health and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) on a data-sharing platform that enables scientists to access de-identified data from NICHD-funded studies for secondary analysis, rather than collecting their own data. | [Presentation](Jessie_Singh.pdf)

 **Eric Son** is a first-year Master’s student at the University of Chicago studying Computational Analysis and Public Policy.
-This summer, he worked at the National Institutes of Health creating and integrating database models into a web application to display energy consumption data for the Central Utility Plant.
+This summer, he worked at the National Institutes of Health creating and integrating database models into a web application to display energy consumption data for the Central Utility Plant. | [Presentation](Eric_Son.pdf)

 **Jared Stancombe** is a recent graduate of Indiana University where he studied Cybersecurity Risk Management as a Master’s student.
 This summer, he worked at the National Institutes of Health on a few resources for information system security officers at NIH institutes and centers using the MITRE ATT&CK framework to identify potential threat actors in the assessment and authorization processes for NIH systems. | [Presentation](Jared_Stancombe.pdf)